 chemicals can be used to target the cancer cells.
 Radiation is another

-potential option which focuses high energy beams to a certain area to
+potential option that focuses high-energy beams to a certain area to reduce

 procedures can be used in some situations to remove the surrounding tissue,

-reduce fluid buildup in the chest, or to debulk the cancer from an area.
+reduce fluid buildup in the chest, or to debulk cancer from an area.

 Clinical trials are also another option for some people, as studies are

 taking place to continually advance the treatment for this illness.
 Mesothelioma